TheBeastCoding/glaucoma-dataset-metadata/README.md

 ## Metadata CSV Attribute Listing and Explaination
 - Names: Instance name; includes database name and instance number
-- Types: Glaucoma classification types; 0 = healthy, 1 = glaucoma suspect; 2 = glaucoma
+- Types: Majority Consensus of the Glaucoma classification; 0 = healthy, 1 = glaucoma suspect; 2 = glaucoma
 - Database: Name of original database that instance was pulled from
 - Original Name: The original name or derived name using the terminology of the original database
 - ONH: File path of the Optic Nerve Head image (if any)
 - Fundus: File path of the fundus image (if any)
-- fundus_od_seg: File path of the fundus Optic Disc segmentation map (if any)
+- fundus_od_seg: File path of the fundus Optic Disc segmentation map or soft map if multiple experts annotated (if any)
-- fundus_oc_seg: File path of the fundus Optic Cup segmentation map (if any)
+- fundus_oc_seg: File path of the fundus Optic Cup segmentation map or soft map if multiple experts annotated (if any)
 - fov_seg: File path of the fundus Field of View segmentation map (if any)
 - bv_seg: File path of the fundus Blood Vessel segmentation map (if any)
 - artery_seg: File path of the fundus Artery segmentation map (if any)